-Canal circuits, South Bank strolls and park perambulations – these are some of the best routes to appreciate (or escape) Britain's capital city
+Canal circuits, South Bank strolls and park perambulations, London offers a number of walks for every mood.
+Discover some of the best routes to appreciate (or escape) Britain's capital city...

 There's something magical about South Bank at sunset; it could be the Victorian lamp-posts glowing above the Thames, the dramatic architecture of Westminster lit up from below, or the views of Tower Bridge.
 The concrete block that is the National Theatre becomes a colourful beacon of culture, and dark cranes on the skyline fade into the silhouetted cityscape.

 When night falls, the South Bank quietens down, the attractions close, and it becomes a place to appreciate the beauty of the city without the throb of commuters and tourists.
 And in the rain?
 Well, that's the time to appreciate the most recognisable sights of the UK capital in their most natural state.